 One to Watch by Kate Stayman-London has so many elements I love to read about including a reality television show, inclusivity, and fashion blogging.
 The main character is so lovable, and each of the side characters are adequately developed as well.
 What I especially enjoyed was the use of social media posts which make the events of the book seem so much more real.
 This book was so much fun to read, and it is just as heartfelt as it is entertaining.
 Continue reading

-I was very interested to see that The Sacred Lies of Minnow Bly by Stephanie Oakes had become a Facebook Watch TV show since the story is so complex.
+I was very interested to see that the book The Sacred Lies of Minnow Bly by Stephanie Oakes had become a Facebook Watch movie since the story is so complex.
 I loved the suspense in the book, and I must say that the show is equally entertaining, however the two are so different that they seem like separate stories.
 The show is still enjoyable, however I wouldn’t really recommend it to those who have read the book since watching the story become so different is frustrating.
 Continue reading